 Qualifications: Strong verbal and written communication skills, ability to work independently, strong computer skills.
 Ability to juggle multiple tasks with strong attention to detail.
 Must be a highly motivated, self-starter, exercise creativity, take initiative, and have the ability to work under pressure in a fast-paced environment.
 Intern applications are accepted on an ongoing basis with the following schedule.

-We are currently reviewing resumes for 2013 internships.
-Email resume and cover letter to Erin Frederick at email@example.com.
+Email resume and cover letter to Gwendolyn Pointer at firstname.lastname@example.org.

 ▸ Answer telephone calls and e-mails from end users requesting technical support for desktop problems

 ▸ Log support calls into tracking system

 ▸ Hardware upgrades: memory, hard drive, CD-ROM, PCI cards

 ▸ Software installation of Windows 2K/XP, MS Office Suite

 ▸ Keep inventory of computer hardware and supplies

 Qualifications: Good telephone and writing skills, ability to work independently